-Figure 2 presents the non-parametric distributions of raw (Panel A) and age-standardized (Panel B) scores in math and literacy by treatment arm at both rounds.
-Floor effects were present, particularly in the baseline data, highlighting the tests were challenging, particularly for the younger children.
-A basic reading assessment in Ghana reported similar floor effects, whereby 42 percent and 20 percent of Grade 3 and Grade 6 students, respectively, did not respond correctly to any of the test's six questions (Balwanz and Darvas 2013).
+Grade 6 students, respectively, did not respond correctly to any of the test's six questions (Balwanz and Darvas 2013).
 Moreover, there was an improvement in mean achievement in both competences between baseline and endline, although scores were widely dispersed across the sample.
-This may reflect alleviation of the floor effects by the endline, but also widening of educational inequalities in the transition from primary to higher levels of education, by which the most vulnerable children tend to enter the labor market while the others progress to secondary school (De Groot et al. 2015).
-The figure also shows that the distribution of age-standardized achievements of the school feeding group appeared to be above the one of control at endline across the mid- to upper-end of the distribution of math and literacy.
+This may reflect alleviation of the floor effects by the endline, but also widening of educational inequalities in the transition from primary to higher levels of education, by which time the most vulnerable children tend to enter the labor market, while the others progress to secondary school (De Groot et al. 2015).
+The figure also shows that the distribution of age-standardized achievements of the school feeding group appeared to be above the control at endline across the mid- to upper end of the distribution of math and literacy.